Functional Analysis: The Foundation of Transfer Pricing Compliance

 Transfer pricing is about substance—facts and circumstances—not theory or conjecture.
 Price and cost data don’t live in a vacuum.
 That’s why the OECD’s transfer pricing guidelines call for MNEs engaged in intercompany transactions to provide the economic and business context of a controlled transaction as a starting point for its transfer pricing analysis.

 But how exactly do you quantify and define “context”?
-By conducting a rigorous analysis of the functions performed, assets contributed, and risks taken by both parties (the so-called “FAR analysis”).
+By conducting a rigorous transfer pricing analysis of the functions performed, assets contributed, and risks taken by both parties (the so-called “FAR analysis”).
 Essentially, you’re performing a dissection of each entity’s operations and allocation of risks within the framework of a specific transaction—not necessarily of the larger company’s main line of business.
 You can’t always compare apples to

 apples, but armed with this kind of contextual data, you can control for enough variables to make a credible assessment.